-Experience the beauty of Tsitsikamma
+4. Experience the beauty of Tsitsikamma

 Tsitsikamma is situated along South Africa’s southern coastline and includes some of the most beautiful scenery to be found.
 The word “Tsitsikamma” originated from the khoekhoe language and means clear water.
 This refers to Tsitsikamma’s stunning river that can be viewed from the world’s highest bungee jump bridge, Bloukrans Bridge, measuring at 216 metres.

-Get creative in Calitzdorp
+5. Get creative in Calitzdorp

 Calitzdorp is a small town on the Western side of the Klein Karoo.
 Here you can visit stunning art galleries as well as the homes of some of the local artists on the Arts & Craft Meander.
 Calitzdorp has its fair share of artists, including painters, photographers, potters and ceramists.

-Explore the Aloe factories in Hessequa
+6. Explore the Aloe factories in Hessequa

 Hessequa is situated in the Western Cape and lies east of the Overberg Mountains.
 Hessequa is known for its large amounts of Aloe plants.
 These famed succulents are renowned for their unique beauty and medicinal and healing properties.
 The most famous aloe species, Aloe Vera, is found in everything from wellness products to skincare but did you know there are over 300 species in South Africa?

 From the entrance, a flight of stairs descends to Van Zyl’s Hall, an enormous cavern that is 107 m long, 54 m at its widest and up to 17 m in height.
 Other famous formations include the 10 m high Cleopatra’s Needle (estimated to be about 150 000 years old), the Organ Pipes, the Ballerina and the Frozen Waterfall.

 Knysna is based in the heart of the Garden Route and is host to a variety of spectacular views, hikes and activities for the entire family to enjoy.
 Guests choose to stop at Knysna for both the tranquillity and the adventure it has to offer.
 This forested town is located around the Knysna Lagoon and a boat trip to the Knysna Heads, enchants with the most magnificent views.

 Hermanus is known as the heart of the Cape Whale Coast and is situated just 90 minutes outside of Cape Town.
 This relaxing little town is perfect as both a romantic weekend getaway and as a pit stop along your Garden Route Adventure.
 Hermanus is ideal for the entire family, from its fishing village history, incredible hikes and diverse bird and wildlife to its beautiful mountainous views.
 Hermanus has a little something to offer for everyone.

-Experience the outstanding beauty of the Mother-City
+10. Experience the outstanding beauty of the Mother-City